VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

   /// Path of the main logo of the thesis (default: "Scuola di Ingegneria Industriale e dell'Informazione").
   /// -> path
   logo: "img/logo_ingegneria.svg",
   /// Frontispiece of the thesis.
-Can be either: `PhD`, `DEIB PhD`, `Computer Science and Engineering Master`, `Classical Master`.
+Can be either: `phd`, `cs-eng-master` or `classical-master`.
   /// -> str
-  frontispiece: "PhD",
+  frontispiece: "phd",
   body,
 ) = {
   set document(